 In the dub, since the whole sneeze=someone gossiping about you thing doesn’t exist in America, they change it to Zoey saying that’s the tenth time she’s sneezed in the past half hour and then laughs about how she guesses Alaska’s not a viable option for their trip now.
 Elliot interrupts and asks if she’s done mopping.

 In the dub, Elliot tells her that he had a weird dream about her last night where she was running from something.
 You too?
 That’s funny because Aoyama has that same thing happen way later in the series.
 Must be contagious.
-Anyway, she says it was just a dream and Elliot tells her to be careful before leaving.
+Anyway, she says it was just a dream, and Elliot tells her to be careful before leaving.
 Wesley then walks in and says Elliot believes a big attack is coming soon and she’ll have to be on call tomorrow.
 She says it’s not a problem but then she turns around, blushes for some reason and worries because she has her day out….with….Mark….tomorrow….But a day’s gone by already.
 I’m confused.

 Looks like a later scene got swapped.
 In the original, we get our commercial after that scene and then cut to Ichigo sick in bed.
 In the dub, we get a short scene with Dren and the others before going to Zoey sick in bed.
-I guess this was because they had more time before their commercial and wanted a more threatening before-commercial cliffhanger.
+I guess this was because they had more time before their commercial and wanted a more threatening pre-commercial cliffhanger.

 And oh how I’ve forgotten how ear-bleedingly awful Zoey’s mom’s voice is.
 Geez.